bitmark-inc/docs/pages/contribute-to-the-protocol.md

 A Bitmark Upgrade Proposal (BUP) is a design document providing information to the Bitmark community or describing a new feature for
 Bitmark or its processes or environment.
 A BUP provides a concise technical specification of the feature and a rationale for it.

-We have a repo at Github specifically for BUPs.
+We have a repo at GitHub specifically for BUPs.
 We do not maintain it as part of the Bitmark documentation [repository](https://github.com/bitmark-inc/docs) because we want that to be a clean environment where developers are not distracted by other repos.